ky676/aihub_frontend/README.md

 ## Backend Integration

-The frontend communicates with the Python Flask backend running on `http://localhost:5000` for AI risk assessment features.
+The frontend communicates with the Python Flask backend running on `http://localhost:5000` for AI risk assessment features. # Trigger restart for environment variables Fri Jun 27 20:03:42 EDT 2025